TIPC 2017: Borders

 We encourage you to consider the concept of borders as both physical barriers and as intangible perimeters.

-ABKHAZIA — Ksenia Kuleshova
+Abkhazia — Ksenia Kuleshova

-Este Lado (This Side) — Erin Holland
+Este Lado (This Side) — Erin Lee

 Foreigner — Daniel Castro Garcia